Rongtingting/academic-kickstart/content/tutorial/Homepage/Github_pagesPlusHugo_deprecated/index.md

 +++
-title = "Github_pages & Hugo & Academic theme"
+title = "Homepages & Hugo & Academic theme (deprecated version)" subtitle = "My academic homepage building log (deprecated)"
-subtitle = ""

 # Add a summary to display on homepage (optional).
 summary = "Build my Github Pages by Hugo based on the theme of Academic."